TOI-2155 b: A Massive Brown Dwarf or a Very Low-Mass Star?: Discussion

 \subsection{Orbital Characteristics, Eccentricity, and Tidal Evolution}

-To further explore the dynamical properties of the population of BDs found in orbit around stars, we present an orbital period-mass diagram color-coded by orbital eccentricity in Figure~\ref{fig:mass_period_ecc}.
-This diagram highlights a clear trend: systems with more extended orbital periods tend to exhibit higher and diverse eccentricities, consistent with incomplete tidal circularization.
-In contrast, short-period systems such as TOI-2155\,b generally show low eccentricities, supporting the interpretation that tidal forces have acted efficiently on Gyr timescales to circularize their orbits \citep{psaridi2022three}.
+To further explore the dynamical properties of the population of transiting companions found in orbit around stars, we present an orbital period-mass diagram color-coded by orbital eccentricity in Figure~\ref{fig:mass_period_ecc}.
+This diagram highlights a clear trend: systems with longer orbital periods tend to exhibit higher and more diverse eccentricities, consistent with incomplete tidal circularization.
+In contrast, short-period systems such as TOI-2155\,b generally show low eccentricities, supporting the interpretation that tidal forces have acted efficiently on Gyr timescales to circularize their orbits \citep{psaridi2022three}. \changeblue{TOI-2155\,b has a low eccentricity ($e = 0.013^{+0.013}_{-0.009}$), consistent with its short orbital period (3.72~days) and the expected tidal circularization over its $\sim$3.2~Gyr lifetime.}

-TOI-2155\,b, with an orbital period of 3.72 days and $e_b =0.012^{+0.01}_{-0.008}$, lies firmly in the low-eccentricity (nearly circular) regime, consistent with our estimates of the tidal circularization time scale.

-This interpretation aligns with the system’s short-period, nearly circular orbit (\( e_b =0.012^{+0.01}_{-0.008}\)) and its age of approximately 3.2\, Gyr.
-We investigated the tidal evolution of the system by estimating the orbital circularization timescale due to tidal dissipation in the host star, using the formalism of \citet{Jackson_2008}.
-If we calculate the circularization timescale from the formalism of \cite{Jackson_2008}, we find $\tau= 0.33\,$ Gyr, which is much shorter than the system's age (3.2 Gyr).
-This implies that the host star would have had enough time to circularize the orbit of the BD, thus erasing any primordial eccentricity that may have existed.
-Even when using the most conservative estimates for the tidal quality factor of the star ($ Q_\star = 10^7$) and the BD ($Q_{BD} = 10^5$) \citep{henderson2024ngts}, we arrive at this conclusion.
-However, given the usual difficulty in measuring Q, the circularization timescale could be longer.
+We investigated the tidal evolution of the system using the equilibrium tide formalism with a constant tidal quality factor following \citet{Jackson_2008}, estimating the orbital circularization timescale for the system.
+Using the small-eccentricity approximation, appropriate for the nearly circular orbit ($e_b \approx 0.013$), this formulation provides the e-folding timescale for eccentricity damping rather than the time required to reach exactly zero eccentricity.
+Adopting conservative tidal quality factors of $Q_\star = 10^7$ for the host star and $Q_{\rm BD} = 10^5$ for the brown dwarf \citep{henderson2024ngts}, we obtain a circularization timescale of $\tau = 0.33$ Gyr, which is significantly shorter than the system age of $\sim3.2$ Gyr.
+These timescales, however, can significantly change for short-period planets/BDs with the inclusion of energy dissipation via excited inertial waves in stellar convective regions \citep{Alvarado-Montes2019,Alvarado-Montes2021}.
+This will be explored in a future study.